Milan Galić: Partizan

 After starting out with Proleter Zrenjanin, Galić was transferred to Partizan in the 1958–59 campaign.
 He spent the following eight seasons at Stadion JNA, winning the Yugoslav First League on four occasions (1961, 1962, 1963 and 1965).

 In 1960–61 season, Galić won his first title with Partizan.
 That was also first title for The Steamroller after 1949.
 He scored a twice in first match of the season, in Split against RNK Split and helping club to reach first victory in the season, 4–2.
 He also scored two goals in Eternal Derby in a 3–0 home victory on 30 October 1960.
-On 11 June 1961, Galić scored hat–trick in a 4–2 away victory against Radnički Beograd, in last round and securing the title.
+On 11 June 1961, Galić scored hat-trick in a 4–2 away victory against Radnički Beograd, in last round and securing the title.
 He scored 14 goals in 21 league matches and become the top scorer of club in the season.

-In next season, Galić helping club to won second consecutive title.
-He score 7 goals in 21 matches.
-He scored a twice on 27 August in 2–1 home victory against OFK Beograd and also scored another two goals on 4 March at Omladinski stadion in also 2–1 victory.
-Galić decide a Derby against Vojvodina in Novi Sad, on 22 October by the goal in 76th minute and also score against this team in a 2–3 home defeat.
-He scored an equaliser in a 3–1 away victory in Rijeka.
+In next season, Galić helped the club win second consecutive title.
+He scored 7 goals in 21 matches.
+He scored twice on 27 August in a 2–1 home victory against OFK Beograd and also scored another two goals on 4 March at Omladinski Stadium in a 2–1 victory.
+Galić decided a Derby against Vojvodina in Novi Sad, on 22 October by the goal in 76th minute and also score against this team in a 2–3 home defeat.
+He scored an equalizer in a 3–1 away victory in Rijeka.

-In 1962–63 season club won another title.
+In 1962–63 season the club won another title.
 Galić scored 15 goals in 24 league matches.
 On 3 October, he scored his first goal in European competitions, against CSKA Red Flag.
-He scored a hat–trick in a 4–3 home victory against Vojvodina, on 23 September, on 28 October in Eternal Derby in a 5–0 record away victory and on 25 November in a 5–1 home victory over Novi Sad.
+He scored a hat-trick in a 4–3 home victory against Vojvodina, on 23 September, on 28 October in Eternal Derby in a 5–0 record away victory and on 25 November in a 5–1 home victory over Novi Sad.
 On 9 December, in last match of autumn part of the season, he scored a goal in derby against Hajduk, in a 4–1 home win, and also scored in last match of the season against the same club, in Split, in a 1–1 away draw.
 Galić scored one more goal, against Dinamo Zagreb, in a 1–1 home draw of first match of second part of the season.